 ITTO, the Food and Agriculture Organization of the United Nations (FAO) and the International Union of Forest Research Organizations (IUFRO) have launched a global survey as part of a joint initiative to advance forest education worldwide.
-Environmental educators, forestry students and forest-related employers are invited to participate in the survey between 15 July and 15 August 2020.
+Environmental educators, forestry students and forest-related employers are invited to participate in the survey from 15 July 2020.

 Ensuring that forest professionals are well prepared for the demands of sustainable development in an increasingly complex world requires forward-looking forest education.
 FAO, IUFRO and ITTO are undertaking a global project to develop a long-term vision and strategic plan for coordinating international efforts to this end.
 The three organizations are conducting a survey of environmental educators, forestry students and forest-related employers worldwide aimed at generating insights on, for example, ongoing education initiatives, approaches, resources and technologies; teacher competencies; key players; and the readiness of forest graduates for the workplace.
 The survey targets all educational levels—primary, secondary and tertiary (including technical and vocational training)—in all regions of the world.